Acacia doratoxylon: Distribution and habitat

+Conservation status

+Acacia doratoxylon is listed as "endangered" in Victoria under the Victorian Government Flora and Fauna Guarantee Act 1988.

 Uses

 A. doratoxylon can be used for land rehabilitation and can grow quickly in rocky soils that are prone to erosion and on recharge areas.
 It is also nitrogen fixing which will increase soil fertility and makes a suitable habitat for native species.
 It produces pollen prolifically which is a good food source for native moths, butterflies and insects, attracting insectivorous birds.
 Other birds including native pigeons and parrots consume the seeds.
 The timber is a good fuel and produces a hot fire.
 The dark brown wood is dense and very hard and heavy and used to manufacture for furniture.
 Indigenous Australians used it to make spears.
 The foliage is used as fodder for stock during times of drought.